Compiled Master Game Guide

 Grimnak can’t back into this nook, because his tail keeps him from standing completely on the spaces (top picture).
 However, he can move forward into the nook (bottom picture).
 Remember, you can flip a double-space figure if it has trouble fitting when facing in one direction.
 If it cannot fit while facing in either direction, it cannot move onto those two spaces.

-ENGAGEMENT RULES
+ENGAGEMENT AND ADJACENCY RULES

 EXAMPLE 15EXAMPLE 15: Not adjacent